It's Your Move: Premise

 The show centered on Matthew Burton (Bateman), a teenage scam artist who lived in a Van Nuys, California, apartment with his older sister Julie (Cast) and widowed mother Eileen (Kaye).
-Matt ran various underhanded dealings with his high school friends, especially his sidekick Eli (Adam Sadowsky), such as selling pre-written term papers and exam answer keys, and even engaging in blackmail.
+Matt ran various underhanded dealings with his high school friends, especially his sidekick Eli (Sadowsky), such as selling pre-written term papers and exam answer keys, and even engaging in blackmail.
+His mother was oblivious to all his cons, grifts and scams; his older sister was aware, but couldn't prove anything.

-The status quo of Matthew's world changed forever in the series' pilot, when Norman Lamb (Garrison) moved into the apartment across the hall.
+The status quo of Matthew's world changed in the series' pilot, when Norman Lamb (Garrison) moved into the apartment across the hall.
 A quick-witted but impoverished writer from Chicago, Norman struck up a friendship with Eileen and the two were soon dating.
-Dismayed that his mother had chosen someone he felt was beneath her, Matt attempted to sabotage their relationship, but soon finds Norman to be a cagey antagonist who regularly foils Matthew's plots.
+Dismayed that his mother had chosen someone he felt was beneath her, Matt attempted to sabotage their relationship, but soon found Norman to be a cagey antagonist who regularly (though not always) foiled Matthew's plots -- it turned out Norman had once been a teen con artist himself, and knew most of Matthew's tricks.
+Norman, meanwhile, also became one of Matthew's high school teachers.
+Not wanting to hurt Eileen, Norman kept Eileen in the dark about Matthew's true nature, as long as he could render Matthew's schemes harmless.